8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 ## The portfolio site

 Around 2005 I went from mainly Flash-based websites to the [.Linux, Apache, MySQL, and PHP](LAMP) stack.
-I was introduced to [Zeldman](https://en.m.wikipedia.org/wiki/Jeffrey_Zeldman), [Jared Spool](https://en.m.wikipedia.org/wiki/Jared_Spool), and others in realm of usability.
+I was introduced to [Zeldman](https://en.m.wikipedia.org/wiki/Jeffrey_Zeldman), [Jared Spool](https://en.m.wikipedia.org/wiki/Jared_Spool), and others in the realm of usability.
 The emphasis at the time was the [semantic web](https://en.m.wikipedia.org/wiki/Semantic_Web ) and accessibility.

 While I didn’t jump in as far as others, for me, accessibility became a passion.